Tonetete/manga-rss-feed-python/README.md

 #### Running locally

+Run the **pip** command to install the dependencies:

+`pip install --no-cache-dir -r requirements.txt`

-You only have to execute `python main.py` and once the execution is done you'll see the rss feeds under the **rss** folder, each one per entry in **data.json**.
+After that you only have to execute `python main.py` and once the execution is done you'll see the rss feeds under the **rss** folder, each one per entry in **data.json**.
 Also the project will create a dump file for every entry in order to so when the script executes again, it'll dump in memory the content of the **obj** file and rebuilds the **FeedGenerator object** with all the data comming from the last time execution it found new chapters.
 The reason is implemented this way is because **python-feed-gen** doesn't provide any method to build from an existing source in xml by the moment.

 #### Running with docker container